cailindz/portfolio/final_part1.md

 Next, I might highlight a few key areas where the U.S. is noticeably behind.
 The [State of the Sustainable Development Goals in the United States](https://www.brookings.edu/wp-content/uploads/2022/03/2022_Brookings_State-of-SDGs-in-the-US.pdf) is a report published by Brookings that gives some insight.
 Based on their classification system of which SDGs are "on track" versus "breakthrough needed" or even "moving backward" I can color-code the U.S. progress in a dataviz:
 ![Untitled (Draft)-2](https://user-images.githubusercontent.com/117120584/203676178-c896d78c-f7f4-459c-9beb-8dcd0c282981.jpg)

+I might also add a dataviz to illustrate how many people are affected by the U.S. falling short of an SDG even by a little bit.
+One fact highlighted in the Brookings report is that 6.6 million people did not have access to safe sanitation in 2019, which approximately equal to the population of the state of Indiana.

 ## Data